rust-lang/rust/doc/tutorial.md

 Rust has three competing goals that inform its view of memory:

-* Memory safety - memory that is managed by and is accessible to the Rust language must be guaranteed to be valid.
-Under normal circumstances it is impossible for Rust to trigger a segmentation fault or leak memory
+* Memory safety: memory that is managed by and is accessible to the Rust language must be guaranteed to be valid; under normal circumstances it must be impossible for Rust to trigger a segmentation fault or leak memory
-* Performance - high-performance low-level code tends to employ a number of allocation strategies. low-performance high-level code often uses a single, GC-based, heap allocation strategy
+* Performance: high-performance low-level code must be able to employ a number of allocation strategies; low-performance high-level code must be able to employ a single, garbage-collection-based, heap allocation strategy
-* Concurrency - Rust must maintain memory safety guarantees even for code running in parallel
+* Concurrency: Rust must maintain memory safety guarantees, even for code running in parallel

 ## How performance considerations influence the memory model

-Many languages that ofter the kinds of memory safety guarentees that Rust does have a single allocation strategy: objects live on the heap, live for as long as they are needed, and are periodically garbage collected.
-This is very straightforword both conceptually and in implementation, but has very significant costs.
-Such languages tend to aggressively pursue ways to ameliorate allocation costs (think the Java virtual machine).
-Rust supports this strategy with _shared boxes_, memory allocated on the heap that may be referred to (shared) by multiple variables.
+Many languages that offer the kinds of memory safety guarantees that Rust does have a single allocation strategy: objects live on the heap, live for as long as they are needed, and are periodically garbage-collected.
+This approach is straightforward both in concept and in implementation, but has significant costs.
+Languages that take this approach tend to aggressively pursue ways to ameliorate allocation costs (think the Java Virtual Machine).
+Rust supports this strategy with _shared boxes_: memory allocated on the heap that may be referred to (shared) by multiple variables.

-In comparison, languages like C++ offer a very precise control over where objects are allocated.
+By comparison, languages like C++ offer very precise control over where objects are allocated.
 In particular, it is common to put them directly on the stack, avoiding expensive heap allocation.
-In Rust this is possible as well, and the compiler will use a clever lifetime analysis to ensure that no variable can refer to stack objects after they are destroyed.
+In Rust this is possible as well, and the compiler will use a clever _pointer lifetime analysis_ to ensure that no variable can refer to stack objects after they are destroyed.

 ## How concurrency considerations influence the memory model

-Memory safety in a concurrent environment tends to mean avoiding race conditions between two threads of execution accessing the same memory.
-Even high-level languages frequently avoid solving this problem, requiring programmers to correctly employ locking to unsure their program is free of races.
+Memory safety in a concurrent environment involves avoiding race conditions between two threads of execution accessing the same memory.
+Even high-level languages often require programmers to correctly employ locking to ensure that a program is free of races.

-Rust starts from the position that memory simply cannot be shared between tasks.
-Experience in other languages has proven that isolating each tasks' heap from each other is a reliable strategy and one that is easy for programmers to reason about.
-Having isolated heaps additionally means that garbage collection must only be done per-heap.
-Rust never 'stops the world' to garbage collect memory.
+Rust starts from the position that memory cannot be shared between tasks.
+Experience in other languages has proven that isolating each task's heap from the others is a reliable strategy and one that is easy for programmers to reason about.
+Heap isolation has the additional benefit that garbage collection must only be done per-heap.
+Rust never "stops the world" to garbage-collect memory.

-If Rust tasks have completely isolated heaps then that seems to imply that any data transferred between them must be copied.
+Complete isolation of heaps between tasks implies that any data transferred between tasks must be copied.
 While this is a fine and useful way to implement communication between tasks, it is also very inefficient for large data structures.

-Because of this Rust also introduces a global "exchange heap".
-Objects allocated here have _ownership semantics_, meaning that there is only a single variable that refers to them.
-For this reason they are refered to as _unique boxes_.
-All tasks may allocate objects on this heap, then transfer ownership of those allocations to other tasks, avoiding expensive copies.
+Because of this, Rust also employs a global _exchange heap_.
+Objects allocated in the exchange heap have _ownership semantics_, meaning that there is only a single variable that refers to them.
+For this reason, they are referred to as _unique boxes_.
+All tasks may allocate objects on the exchange heap, then transfer ownership of those objects to other tasks, avoiding expensive copies.

 ## What to be aware of